art-suite/art-suite-foundations/packages/art-validation/README.md

   plainObject: (all fields are optional)

     validate: (v) -> true/false
+      v is never null nor undefined
       whenever this field is included in an update OR create operation, validate() must return true
       NOTE: validate is evaluated BEFORE preprocess

+    postValidate: (v) -> true/false
+      v is never null nor undefined
+      whenever this field is included in an update OR create operation, validate() must return true
+      NOTE: validate is evaluated AFTER preprocess

     preprocess: (v1) -> v2
+      v1 is never null nor undefined
       whenever this field is included in an update OR create operation, after validation succeeds,
         value = preprocess value